What you should know before you arrive:

 Fiske-Harrison always runs in his very distinctive Eton blazer.
 Photo: Alexander Fiske-Harrison

 What you need to know about after the running of the bulls:

 (9) You have been a part of something remarkable.
 It is hard for the brain to process that.
 You will become - in this order - speechless, repetitively boring, drunk (this is necessary, otherwise the adrenaline makes you ill), overly affectionate to people including bemused waiters, and finally,wild in your exaggerations.
 We've all been there.
 No need to blush the next day, but tone it down a bit if you can.

 (10) As a result of the above, you might like to come back.
 Do.
 It gets better.
 And you don't have to run the bulls every time by the way, but it's certainly better than espresso.

-Co-authored by Fiske-Harrison, the book includes contributions from 'Buffalo' Bill Hillman - who was gored during a run in 2014, as well as regular runner John Hemingway (grandson of Ernest), Beatrice Welles (daughter of Orson) and Joe Distler, a veteran bull runner who has earned a reputation as one of the greatest ever American participants, as well as four Spaniards widely acclaimed as the best bull runners ever.
+Co-authored by Fiske-Harrison, the book includes contributions from regular runner John Hemingway (grandson of Ernest), Beatrice Welles (daughter of Orson) and Joe Distler, a veteran bull runner who has earned a reputation as one of the greatest ever American participants, Larry Belcher the former Texan Rodeo Champion, and even a chapter on the tactics to deploy from gifted young bull-runner Captain (Ret'd.)
+Dennis Clancey of the 101st Airborne Division, as well as four Spaniards widely acclaimed as the greatest bull runners ever.